Revised: December 2019

 A vacancy in any office because of death, resignation, removal, or otherwise may be filled by the Directors for the unexpired portion of the term.

 The President shall be the principal executive officer of the Society and, subject to the approval of the Directors, shall in general supervise and control all of the business and affairs of the Society.
-He/she shall, when present, preside at all meetings of the Directors, see that corporate records required by the statutes are properly kept and filed according to law; and in general shall perform all duties incident to the office of President.
+He/she shall, when present, preside at all meetings of the Directors, see that corporate and Society records required by the statutes are properly kept, electronically or in paper form, and filed according to law; and in general, shall perform all duties incident to the office of President.

-The Secretary shall keep the minutes, as described in Appendix I of these bylaws, of the Directors’ meetings in one or more books provided for that purpose, see that all notices are fully given in accordance with the provisions of these bylaws or as required, be custodian of the Society’s records, and in general perform all duties incident to the office of Secretary.
+The Secretary shall record the minutes, as described in Appendix I of these bylaws, of the Directors’ meetings, see that all notices are fully given in accordance with the provisions of these bylaws or as required and in general perform all duties incident to the office of Secretary.

 Section 5.
 Contracts, Loans, Checks and Deposits